vickash/RotaryEncoderPCNT/README.md

 Note: `.position()` returns a signed 32-bit integer.
 If you expect to overflow that, you need to handle it.

-See included example for more.
+See included examples for more.